If you’ve ever been house hunting, you know how difficult it is to narrow down on just one house that has everything you need.

 By forcing the bees to fly upward, you reduce the possibility of attacks.
 The bees, who are unable to see the passersby, do not perceive any danger and don’t get territorial by stinging potential ‘threats’ known as innocent pedestrians.

-This also acts to protect your hives from people who are afraid of the idea of bees.
-I say ‘idea’ because most of these people know very little about bees and probably can’t tell the difference between a yellow jacket and a honey bee.
+By providing a clear flight path away from people, you also protect your hives from those who are afraid of the idea of bees.
+I say ‘idea’ because most of these people know very little about bees and only think of them as stinging insects.
+They probably can’t tell the difference between a yellow jacket and a honey bee.

-When your colonies become productive, you will need to harvest honey.
-Honey is a very heavy commodity.
+When your bee colonies become productive, you will need to harvest honey.
+Honey production is a tiresome task as honey is a very heavy commodity.

 When you’re adding empty supers to your hives, it’s pretty easy to do because the wood and frames are pretty light.
 However, doing the same at the peak of the harvest season won’t be so easy.

-It would be a great benefit to you if you could back up your truck to within a few feet of the hives to make your work easier.
+It would be a great benefit if you could back up your truck to within a few feet of the hives to gain easy access and make your work easier.
 It’s unlikely that the area will be well-paved, so a trolley will be difficult to use on the rough terrain.

 Then again, your accessibility isn’t always the priority.
 When setting up a bait hive to attract swarms, the recommended height of the hive from the ground is about five meters.
 That’s 16 ft in the air.
-This is according to Thomas Seeley’s ‘Honeybee Democracy‘.
-A bait hive is just an ordinary brood box that beekeepers set up that helps them to lure swarms.
+This is according to Thomas Seeley’s ‘Honeybee Democracy.
+A bait hive is just an ordinary brood box that beekeepers set up to help them lure swarms.

-Accessibility isn’t a primary factor here because this setting is temporary.
-Once the swarm has found its way into the bait hive and begins constructing the comb, the beekeeper will move the colony to a more accessible location.
+Accessibility isn’t a primary factor in hive placement because this setting is temporary.
+Once the swarm has found its way into the bait hive and begins constructing the comb, the beekeeper will move the colony and place a beehive in a more accessible location.

 Keep Your Hive Placement Away From Direct Winds